gtroch95/Discogs-pop-API/index.md

 ## Visualizations and Takeaways

+2015-2025 releases graph for overview

+2025 graphs (wants/haves)

+Graphs by label / format

 ![Label_graph](https://raw.githubusercontent.com/gtroch95/Discogs-pop-API/master/label_graph.png)

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)

-From 2015-2025, 26,859 of releases were re-releases of older music.
-In 2025 specifically, 1,753 of releases were re-releases of older music.
-Therefore, the majority of music
+26,859 of releases from 2015-2025 were re-releases of older music.
+In 2025 specifically, 1,753 of the total releases were re-releases of older music.
+Therefore, the majority of music being released on physical formats is new.
+Additionally, for re-releases from 2025, there were 54,721 "wants" total from the Discogs community, and 248,037 "haves."